ucan-wg/spec/README.md

 target = "*" / <scheme> / <uri>
 ```

-### 4.2.1 `my` Delegation By Parenthood
+### 4.2.1 `ucan:my` Delegation By Parenthood

 Capabilities being delegated by parenthood (the "apex" delegation) MUST be prefixed with `my:`.
 Including this prefix disambiguates that the source of this capability is the current issuer's owned resources.

 Without this prefix, the ambiguity in provenance can be exploited by a malicious user in an unrelated proof, forcing the validly delegated capability to appear as though it has an invalid ownership claim.
-The `my:` prefix resolved this issue by making introduction of a capability by parenthood explicit.
+The `ucan:my:` prefix resolved this issue by making introduction of a capability by parenthood explicit.

 #### 4.2.1.1 Example